-• Once Unified Command has identified the need, RTF teams will be deployed into the Warm Zone to begin victim care and evacuation as needed.
-The goal of the initial RTF is to stabilize as many victims as possible.

-- Command will dispatch RTF teams by numbers, i.e. RTF 1, RTF 2, etc. RTFs should not be deployed unless they have one (1) Law Enforcement protection officer as security for every one (1) Fire/EMS personnel.
-Do not self-deploy into the Warm Zone.

-- Command shall:

-- Establish RTF resupply near point of entry

-- Establish an external CCP

-- Designate areas in the Cold Zone to receive patients for treatment and transportation
+- Once Unified Command has identified the need, RTF teams will be deployed into the Warm Zone to begin victim extraction.
+Treatment should be limited to direct pressure and/or applying a tourniquet.
+The goal of the initial RTF is to transport viable victim to a treatment area or casualty collection point where they can be stabilize. - Command will dispatch RTF teams by numbers, i.e. RTF 1, RTF 2, etc. RTFs should not be deployed unless they have sufficient Law Enforcement officers available to support each RTF entry team.
+Never self-deploy into the Warm Zone. - Command shall: - Establish sufficient RTF entry team - o Confirm Operational Zones with Law Enforcement - Effectively track and account for all members operating within the "Warm Zone." - Establish an effective method for communicating between Fire Department/EMS/Law Enforcement. - o Establish an external CCP - Designate areas in the Cold Zone to receive patients for treatment and transportation